ellisp/blog-source/_posts/2025-08-15-timeuse-summary.md

 tag:
    - ModellingStrategy
    - DataFromTheWeb
 description: The time that men spend on domestic chores is positively related to total fertility rate.
-But only in rich countries.
+But only in if you are looking at countries selected because they are rich.
 Overall, it's negatively related.
-And if you model it with both income and gender inequality (generally, more country-level gender inequality means more children), the effect goes away altogether.
+And if you model it with both GDP per capita and gender inequality (generally, more country-level gender inequality means more children), the effect goes away altogether.
+At the country level, it's a statistical artefact.
+To look into this properly, you need individual and household-level data.
 image: /img/0290-dg.svg
 socialimage: https:/freerangestats.info/img/0290-dg.png
 category: R